Senator Mack “Bodi” White Seeks Re-Election to Louisiana Senate District 6

 He is a past winner of the City of Central’s “Man of the Year,” and he has been recognized for providing student scholarships for Southeastern Louisiana University.

 White is married to Robin Wunstel White.
 They have three children and their spouses: Kimberly and John King; Kristen and Ivan McKnight, and Mackie and Kristen White.
-They have one granddaughter, Sydney Elizabeth King, and are expecting a second granddaughter, Faith Elizabeth McKnight, in the next three to four weeks.
+They have two granddaughters: Sydney Elizabeth King and Faith Elizabeth McKnight.
 Their family attends Blackwater Methodist Church.

 White holds a Bachelor of Arts degree in criminal justice from Southeastern Louisiana University, and he did his post-graduate studies at Loyola University.
 He served as an East Baton Rouge Parish Sheriff’s detective for six years, and worked as a supervisor at ExxonMobil for 17 years.
 He currently works as a commercial and property real estate agent with Rogillio Real Estate Company in Baton Rouge and owns a small private security company.